Gazi Husrev-beg Mosque: Architecture

-The minaret with the Muezzin calling to prayer; with the Ottoman-era Sarajevo Clock Tower.
+The minaret with the Muezzin calling to prayer; in front is the Ottoman-era Sarajevo Clock Tower.

 The main entrance portal with an islamic arch before entering, and intricately carved muqarnas on the portal and on the dome pendentives above.
 There is also an ablaq design around the main entrance as well.

 The mosque belongs to the type of complex-spaced, multi-domed mosques and it is a represent of the Early Period of Classical Ottoman architecture (sometimes referred to as the Early Istanbul style).
 The central rectangular space, framed by high walls and covered with a dome resting on pendentives, represents the spine of the structure, while lower extensions lean to it and expand the volume of the interior space.
 The qibla side of the mosque is extended with a rectangular space which is covered by a semi-dome resting on two highly developed muqarnas structures.
 They stand in function of pendentives, reducing the rectangular outline of the ground level to the near semi-circle shape in level of the semi-dome.
 This area houses central architectural elements with religious purposes: mihrab, minbar and kursi and, being open to the central space with a huge arch, represents the focal point of the mosque.
 Two smaller spaces, called tetime (sg. tetima) are located on the left and right sides of the central space, placed furthest from the Kibla side.
 They are covered by two lower domes resting on pendentives.

 The exterior is dominated by the main dome, topped out only by a simple, yet monumental minaret.
 The entry side is marked with a portico resting on four wide columns and covered with little domes, only the central one, above the portal, being a bit greater than others, and resting on muqarnas-adorned pendentives, in contrast to others which are laid on simple, plain-surfaced pendentives.
 The monumental portal is richly decorated with muqarnas, as well as columns' capitals.

 In his legacy, he stated: "Good deeds drive away evil, and one of the most worthy of good deeds is the act of charity, and the most worthy act of charity is one which lasts forever.
 Of all charitable deeds, the most beautiful is one that continually renews itself."